-Support the development and adoption of automation and connectivity, including V2X technologies

-With the development of automated vehicles (AVs), America has the potential to increase the safety, productivity, and efficiency of freight transportation.
-Automation technologies-combined with vehicleto-vehicle and vehicle-to-infrastructure communications-promise to save lives, and reduce traffic congestion and emissions.
+Support the development and adoption of automation and connectivity, including V2X technologies technologies-combined with vehicle-to-vehicle and vehicle-to-infrastructure communications-promise to save lives, and reduce traffic congestion and emissions.
 Connected technologies can also enable collection of data on system use and conditions, which can be used to guide investments and reduce inefficiencies.
 These emerging technologies will need a robust digital infrastructure.